 Although most pancreatic adenocarcinomas arise from the ductal epithelium, pancreatic acinar carcinomas and cancers arising from mucinous cystic neoplasms are also found.

+Multicentricity.
 Multicentricity, which is usually microscopic, is not unusual.

-Metastatic spread Perineural invasion occurs in the majority of patients with pancreatic carcinoma.
+Metastatic spread.
+Perineural invasion occurs in the majority of patients with pancreatic carcinoma.
 In addition, pancreatitis distal to and surrounding the tumor is usually present.
 Most patients present with lymph node metastases in the region of the pancreaticoduodenal drainage basins.
 The subpyloric and inferior pancreatic head, SMA, and para-aortic lymph node groups also may be involved.
 Distant metastatic spread most commonly involves the liver and peritoneal surfaces.

 Pancreatic adenocarcinoma is staged according to local spread of disease, nodal status, and distant metastatic involvement using the American Joint Committee on Cancer (AJCC) TNM system (Table 1).
-The T staging of the primary tumor includes an analysis of direct extension of disease to the duodenum, bile duct, or peripancreatic tissues.
+The tumor (T) staging of the primary tumor includes an analysis of direct extension of disease to the duodenum, bile duct, or peripancreatic tissues.
 A T4 advanced cancer may extend directly to the SMA or celiac axis, meaning that the cancer is unresectable.

-Postoperative complications Operative mortality of pancreaticoduodenectomy is currently < 6% in major surgical centers.
 The leading causes of postoperative mortality include postoperative sepsis, hemorrhage, and cardiovascular events.
 Most of the septic complications arise from pancreaticojejunostomy leaks.